 The first step in identifying ideal prospects is pinpointing which facilities have a need for your product—and catering your solution to those needs.
 Clinical and quality scores can indicate where a facility is struggling.
 Readmission rates, hospital-associated infections, and HCAHPS scores are some of the most common data points of analysis for sales and marketing teams.

 Other key indicators of buyer readiness include financial data like net patient revenue, departmental expenditures, and payer reimbursements.
-Secondary diagnoses and comorbidities may be particularly useful insights for pharmaceutical companies and medical device suppliers.
+Secondary diagnoses and comorbidities may be useful insights for pharmaceutical companies and medical device suppliers.

 Home health agencies might be particularly good targets for staffing agencies and consulting companies.
 Staffing shortages have been linked to lower HCAHPS scores for patient communication and responsiveness and, according to Definitive Healthcare data, only 30 percent of HHAs received 3 or more HCAHPS stars in 2018.